radar/guides/resources.md

 * [RStack](https://github.com/jrun/rstack) - Generator intended for use on private gems.
 * [rubygems-tasks](https://github.com/postmodern/rubygems-tasks) - Rake tasks for building, installing, and releasing Ruby Gems.
 * [ore](https://github.com/ruby-ore/ore) - Project generator with a variety of templates.
+* [Omnibus](https://github.com/opscode/omnibus-ruby) - Generate full-stack installers for ruby code (see this [Omnibus tutorial](http://blog.scoutapp.com/articles/2013/06/21/omnibus-tutorial-package-a-standalone-ruby-gem) for instructions on using it to package a standalone RubyGem.)

 Monitoring
 ----------